-AT OGPS, we recognise that for pupils to aspire and be successful academically and in the wider areas of their lives, they need to be given rich and sustained opportunities to develop their cultural capital.
-We recognises that there are six key areas of development that are interrelated and cumulatively contribute to the sum of a pupil’s cultural capital:
+At OGPS, we recognise that for pupils to aspire and be successful academically and in the wider areas of their lives, they need to be given rich and sustained opportunities to develop their cultural capital.
+We recognise that there are six key areas of development that are interrelated and cumulatively contribute to the sum of a pupil’s cultural capital:

 - Personal Development

 - Social Development, including political and current affairs awareness

 - Physical Development

 The National Curriculum is a set of subjects and standards used by primary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.
 This is a statutory document that all schools must follow.
 Schools have the autonomy to decide on how this content is delivered and what approach we would take to ensure that our curriculum is bespoke to the needs of our children and community.